 Institutional business.
 The Bank actively participated in the bidding for cash management of the central treasury, and won the bid for five times, bringing in a total of RMB21.8 billion from other cities for Chongqing.
 The Bank adjusted the target customer base, took the initiative to conduct active marketing, and made every effort to stabilize and increase deposits.
 The Bank strengthened the daily notification mechanism of deposit monitoring, and monitored the changes of key large customers and the incoming and outgoing large-amount funds in real time.
-The Bank formulated the "Marketing Guidelines for Rural Collective Economic Organizations", gave full play to the depth advantages of outlets, and continued to do a good job in the marketing of accounts and deposits of rural collective economic organizations, and the accounts opened by the rural collective economic organizations with the Bank accounted for 80.65% of those in Chongqing.
+The Bank formulated the "Marketing Guidelines for Rural Collective Economic Organizations", gave full play to the depth advantages of outlets, and continued to do a good job in the marketing of accounts and deposits of rural collective economic organizations, and the accounts opened by the rural collective economic organizations with the Bank accounted for 80.65% of those in Chongging.

 Transaction banking business.
 The Bank recorded the international settlement of USD4,828 million and foreign exchange settlement and sale of USD1,534 million.
-Transaction volume of foreign exchange transaction ranked the first among local corporate banks in Chongqing, of which the transaction volume of interbank current foreign exchange settlements amounted to USD10,642 million.
+Transaction volume of foreign exchange transaction ranked the first among local corporate banks in Chongging. of which the transaction volume of interbank current foreign exchange settlements amounted to USD10,642 million.
 The transaction volume of interbank forward and swap foreign exchange settlement and sale amounted to USD3,414 million.
-The Bank implemented the first cross-border carbon emission quota pledge financing business in Chongqing to support the goal of "peak carbon dioxide emissions, carbon neutrality".
-The Bank took the lead in directly connecting the CIPS standard transceiver with the API mode among local corporate banks, establishing a dual-channel settlement.
+The Bank implemented the first cross-border carbon emission quota pledge financing business in Chongging to support the goal of "peak carbon dioxide emissions, carbon neutrality".
+The Bank took the lead in directly connecting the CIPS standard transceiver with the API mode among local corporate banks, establishing a dual-channel settlement system of SWIFT and CIPS and improving the service grade of cross-border settlement.
 The Bank's international rating continued to be maintained at Moody's Baa2 (stable).
-In 2023, the Bank's comprehensive evaluation of foreign exchange management was again rated as Class A by the Chongqing Branch of the State Administration of Foreign Exchange, and the Bank was the only local legal person bank in Chongqing that maintained the highest level for eight consecutive years.
+In 2023, the Bank's comprehensive evaluation of foreign exchange management was again rated as Class A by the Chongqing Branch of the State Administration of Foreign Exchange, and the Bank was the only local legal person bank in Chongging that maintained the highest level for eight consecutive years.